Page updated 10th January 2020

 In 1869, a report stated that the smell from the 'Gas Ammonical Liquor Distillery and Manure Factory' was a public health danger in the Bonhay.
 The Exe Island site was difficult to supply with coal as it was not on the river bank and there was no railway siding close by, so it closed in the 1870's, and all production moved to the better placed Haven Banks.
 The northern part of the site became the slaughter house.

 The first gas lighting was in Martins Lane, where a single central lamp post, next to the SPCK Bookshop, marks the spot of one of the first gas lights to be installed in the lane.
 The High Street followed soon after.

 A rival company, the Exeter Commercial Gas Light & Coke Company was established on Haven Banks, by Kings Sluice in 1836.
+It was designed by Edwin Octavious Tregelles, who was born into a Quaker family in Falmouth.
 One of the new gasworks customers was the Welcome Inn, adjacent to the works on the canal, which was supplied in perpetuity with free gas - a good promotion for the young enterprise.

 However, after only three years, the company was taken over by its rival from Exe Island, on 1 May 1839.
 After the Exe Island plant was closed, Haven Banks was rebuilt in 1878 and in 1903 a tramway was installed to carry coal into the works from the canal basin.
 The works were again extended in 1912.
 In the 1920's it was extended yet again to cater for the fast developing Exeter and to supply Willey's and other businesses.